RULES & REGULATIONS FOR CHAMPIONSHIPS

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-3.6 The WBC ABCO championship committee has the right to review a WBC ABCO champions status should he/her fight in a non-title fight in or under the weight, whilst holding a WBC ABCO championship title.
-WBC ABCO reserves the right to vacate a champion who loses via KO or TKO in a non-title fight, when contesting in or under their championship weight, while holding a WBC ABCO championship title.
+4.6 The WBC Asian Boxing Council championship committee has the right to review a WBC Asian Boxing Council champions status should he/her fight in a non-title fight in or under the weight, whilst holding a WBC Asian Boxing Council championship title.
+WBC ABCO reserves the right to vacate a champion who loses via KO or TKO in a non-title fight, when contesting in or under their championship weight, while holding a WBC Asian Boxing Council championship title.

-4.1 ABCO’s policy is to offer opportunities to ranked boxers to compete for its titles and thus seeks to prevent titles from being frozen due to inactivity by champions.
+5.1 WBC Asian Boxing Council’s policy is to offer opportunities to ranked boxers to compete for its titles and thus seeks to prevent titles from being frozen due to inactivity by champions.
 Therefore, a WBC Asian Boxing Council champion must strive to defend the title at least two (2) times a year, unless a written exception or extension is granted by the WBC in its sole discretion, upon direct request from the champion or champions representative.
 Therefore, an Asian Boxing Council champion should strive to defend his title every six months unless otherwise permitted by the WBC in its sole discretion.
-Upon winning a title, an ABCO champion should defend the title within six months or as otherwise ordered by the WBC Asian Boxing Council, unless otherwise ordered or permitted by ABCO, in its sole discretion.
+Upon winning a title, an ABCO champion should defend the title within six months or as otherwise ordered by the WBC Asian Boxing Council, unless otherwise ordered or permitted by ABCO, in its sole discretion

 The Asian Boxing Council may make such a determination based upon special circumstances, which may include, but not be limited to: